 This verb's derivatives are: the nouns רחב (rahab) and רחב (rohab), width or wideness; adjective רחב (rahab), broad or wide; noun רחוב (rehob), a broad open place or plaza, and noun מרחב (merhab), a broad or roomy place.

 The second part of the name Rehoboam is the common noun עם (am) meaning a people:

 The verb עמם ('mm) probably expressed to be inclusive or comprehensive.
 Its rare uses in the Bible relate to making secrets or making info available to an in-crowd.
 Preposition עם ('im) means 'with', מעם (me'im) means 'from', and עמה ('umma) means 'beside'.
 Noun עם ('am) means a people, ranging from all of mankind to the in-crowd of a small village.
 Noun עם ('am) refers to one's (paternal) kinsman.

-Rehoboam means Enlarges The People (according to Jones' Dictionary of Old Testament Proper Names) or The People Are Enlarged (according to NOBS Study Bible Name List).
+Rehoboam means Enlarges The People (according to Jones' Dictionary of Old Testament Proper Names) or The People Are Enlarged (according to NOBSE Study Bible Name List).